zachmullen/label-studio/docs/source/guide/install_enterprise_k8s.md

 meta_description: Deploy Label Studio Enterprise on Kubernetes, such as on Amazon Elastic Container Service for Kubernetes, to create machine learning and data science projects in a scalable containerized environment.
 ---

 Deploy Label Studio Enterprise on a Kubernetes Cluster using Helm 3.
 You can use this Helm chart to set up Label Studio Enterprise for deployment onto a Kubernetes cluster and install, upgrade, and manage the application.
+For smaller workloads, you can also [install Label Studio Enterprise using Docker Compose](install_enterprise_docker.md).

 <div class="enterprise"><p>
 To install Label Studio Community Edition, see <a href="install.html">Install and Upgrade Label Studio</a>.
 This page is specific to the Enterprise version of Label Studio.